-Samara is this city in the province of Guanacaste and more precisely on the Nicoya peninsula that seduces every time.
+Samara in Costa Rica is this city in the province of Guanacaste and more precisely on the Nicoya peninsula that seduces every time.
 Samara is a large sandy beach that requires relaxation, a perfect sea for snorkeling and a charming city for walks.

 Here are the activities to do in Samara.

-Of course, Samara is mainly famous for its pretty beaches lined with coconut trees.
-Playa Samara is the mos famous and frequented.
+Of course, Samara in Costa Rica is mainly famous for its pretty beaches lined with coconut trees.
+Playa Samara in Costa Rica is the most famous and frequented.
 It is for sure one of the most beautiful beaches in Costa Rica.
 Its great advantage is that it is protected by a coral reef.
 Therefore, the sea is very calm there.

-Finally, the bach faces the West.
+Finally, the beach faces the West.
 We highly recommend that you have a cocktail or coconut water while you admire the spectacle of the sunset.

 Otherwise you can also go to the other beaches in the area:

-- Barrigona Beach: It is only accessible if you have a rental car.
+Barrigona Beach in Samara - Costa Rica: It is only accessible if you have a rental car.
 Why is it famous?
 Mel Gibson's house overlooks this beach.
 Although its access is quite difficult (better to have a 4x4), the beach is of great beauty and above all, wild and isolated from the world.
 A pure happiness!

 We told you before, diving in the crystal clear waters of Samara is a pleasure.
 If you are a fan of scuba diving, you will not be left out.
 Some shipwrecks have sunk in the area.
 As everyone knows, wrecks are a breeding ground for corals and the hundreds of fish that take refuge there.
 You are also likely to be lucky enough to see white tip sharks, snappers, and maybe even hammerhead sharks and bulldogs.
 A fabulous show!

-Scuba Diving is best from May to November, during the rainiest season.
+Scuba Diving in Costa Rica is best from May to November, during the rainiest season.
 Clubs generally offer 2 tanks dive for 120 USD.

 Several companies offer horse riding.
 You will see it quickly, this activity is a must do in Costa Rica and we love it!
 For $50, you can go deep into the jungle and observe the local flora and fauna.
 The animals and birds are innumerable, not to mention the different varieties of tropical plants.